radek-k/FFMediaToolkit/README.md

     // You can use the MediaOptions properties to set decoder options. var file = MediaFile.Open(@"C:\videos\movie.mp4");

+     // Gets the frame at 5th second of the video. var frame5s = file.Video.ReadFrame(TimeSpan.FromSeconds(5));

     // Print informations about the video stream.
     Console.WriteLine($"Bitrate: {file.Info.Bitrate / 1000.0} kb/s");
     var info = file.Video.Info;